switchcollab/Switch-Bots-Python-Library/docs/docs/fundamentals/bots.md

 setting `auto_update_bot` param on the `BotApp` constructor to `False`.

-:::note
+:::info
-The server will only send commands to the bot if those commands are registered commands database of the bot.
+The switch server will only send a [`CommandEvent`] to you only if you have it registred as a command!
+Otherwise it's a normal message.
 :::

 ### `BotCommand` class

 The `BotCommand` class is a dataclass that contains the following fields:

-- `command:str` - The command name.
+- `command:str` - The command.
 - `description:str` - The command description.
 - `channel:bool` - Whether the command is available for use in communities or not.